fsmk/CS-VTU-Lab-Manual/VTU/Sem7/WP_Lab/Syllabus.md

 user into a table created using MySQL and to display the current contents of this table.
-9. Write a PHP program to store current date-time in a COOKIE and display the ‘Last visited on’ date-time on the web page upon reopening of the same page.
+9. Write a PHP program to store current date-time in a COOKIE and display the 'Last visited on' date-time on the web page upon reopening of the same page.
 10. Write a PHP program to store page views count in SESSION, to increment the count on each refresh, and to show the count on web page.